CiscoTestAutomation/getting-started/develop-guide/writeblitz/writeblitz.rst

 .. note::

     Be noted, actions would run only if the condition statement is False.
-If the statement is True, the function would be applied to all following actions.
+If the statement is True, the result of all the actions underneath the run_condition would be as same as the function value.

 Using the run_condition, users can evaluate various conditional statements before running their actions.
 Examples are provided below for these conditional statements.